 rownames=['typ'], colnames=['rel', 'rsk'])

-print xtab # not shown

-xtab.plot(kind='bar',legend=False) # not shownFigure 3-13 3-Way Risk/Reliability/Type Contingency Table without “Scanning Host” (R) [793725c03f013.eps]
+xtab.plot(kind='bar',legend=False,

+title="Risk ~ Reliabilty | Type").grid(False)

+Figure 3-14 Three-way risk/reliability/type contingency table bar chart without “Scanning Host” (Python) [9781118793725 c03f014.eps]

+I don’t get the result shown in Fig. 3-13.
+Instead, I get this result instead (plus a graphic bar chart at the end) ).

+AR: Fixed

+[[Authors: this fig needs a text reference.
+Kezia]] //Authors, Yes, again, you need some text that indicates what the readers are seeing in the figure, that introduces it for them.
+It should be somewhere prior to the figure.
+Thanks, Kevin (PjE)

+AU: Do we need the Python version of this figure? –John

+AR: no. just continuing what was setup previously with the two different ways to look at the data.

-Now we are getting somewhere.
-In this graphic, we can see the “Malware domain” type has risk ratings limited to 2’s and 3’s, and the reliability is focused around 2, but spreads the range of values.
-We can also start to see the patterns in the other categories as well, but let’s regenerate this again after we remove the “Malware domain”.
-Also, it looks like “Malware distribution” does not seem to be contributing any risk.
-Let’s filter that out of the types out as well.
+Now you are getting somewhere.
+In Figure 3-13, you can see the Malware domain type has risk ratings limited to 2s and 3s, and the reliability is focused around 2, but spreads the range of values.
+You can also start to see the patterns in the other categories as well even in Figure 3-14, but it's time to regenerate the graphics once more after you remove the Malware domain.
+Also, it looks like Malware distribution does not seem to be contributing any risk, so you can filter that factor out of the remaining types as well to get the final results in Figure 3-15 (R lattice plot) and Figure 3-16 (Python bar chart).

 R Code to Filter Out Remaining Types

+Listing 3-26

+# require object: av (3-4), lattice (3-19), rrt.df (3-24)

+# See corresponding output in Figure 3-15

 rrt.df = subset(rrt.df,

 !(simpletype %in% c("Malware distribution",